nemerson7/DistributedKeyValueStore/README.md

 - Reads can only be from the primary.
 This guarantees that all operations will go through same buffer on the primary and keep their order of execution

 ## File Division
-This system was split into three separate source files, they are described below:
+This system was split into four separate source files, they are described below:

 ### worker.go